Maxine Reiner

 Maxine Reiner (March 16, 1916 – June 19, 2003) was an American actress.
 She was more noted for off-screen marital troubles than for her film performances.

-Early life
+Early life and education

-Maxine Frances Reiner was from Philadelphia, Pennsylvania, the daughter of Bernard Reiner and Ida Eisenberg Reiner.
+Reiner was born in Tamaqua, Pennsylvania, the daughter of Bernard Reiner and Ida Eisenberg Reiner.
 Her family was Jewish.
 Her father owned a chain of women's specialty shops, and his father was a jeweler.

 She attended a school of elocution and dramatic art in Philadelphia, and acted in plays there.

 Career

 Reiner modeled for advertisements and in swimsuits as a young woman.
 She moved to Los Angeles with her mother and sister after high school, to seek a career in the film business.
 She was soon under contract with Paramount Pictures, and later with Universal Pictures.
 Her first film was Wanderer of the Wasteland (1935).

 She also had screen credits in Charlie Chan at the Circus (1936), Sins of Man (1936), and The Girl on the Front Page (1936), and smaller uncredited roles in It Had to Happen (1936) and Flying Hostess (1936).